jedmiston-myco/airflow-learning/README.md

 You require to set up the pygsheets library, recommended with a service account (json file download).
 It's assumed this json file lives in the app_home shared volume.
 You'll also need the key to a google sheet (which is invited to the service account's email) set in the host environment.
 These should be set in SERVICE_ACCOUNT_JSON, and SERVICE_ACCOUNT_KEY, respectively.

-# Build and basic startup (without `entrypoint.sh` script)
-In this case we build the image, start up the container with a live `bash` session, and execute the airflow initialization and scheduler/webserver.
-* `docker build -t af .`
-* `docker build -t af . --no-cache`
-* `docker run -p 8080:8080 -v ${PWD}/app_home:/app -it af /bin/bash`
-* Then, within the running session, on one shell session:
-* `airflow initdb`
-* `airflow webserver`
-* On another shell session, look up the docker process with `docker container ls` (in this case, a randomly assigned `affectionate_visvesvaraya`)
-* `docker exec -it affectionate_visvesvaraya /bin/bash`
-* Alternatively, processes can be run on the same session with `-D`.
-* To find the webserver pid on the docker container:
-* `cat $AIRFLOW_HOME/airflow-webserver.pid`
-* Then start the scheduler `airflow scheduler`
-* Go to `localhost:8080` on your web browser to interact with the airflow admin page.

-# Build and startup with entrypoint script
-In this case we use the `entrypoint.sh` script which starts up the webserver automatically while the container is running.
-* `docker build -t af .`
-* `docker run --rm -p 8080:8080  --name af-run -v ${PWD}/app_home:/app -it af ` <- should startup using entrypoint script with default arg of `webserver`.
-* `docker container ls` -- shows that container named `af-run` is running
-* `docker exec -it af-run /bin/bash` will allow live interaction with the container, from there one starts the scheduler with `airflow scheduler`.

-## In recognition of the ENV changes above, the commands above should add the env vars via:
-`docker exec -e SERVICE_ACCOUNT_JSON -e SERVICE_ACCOUNT_KEY  -it af-run /bin/bash`
-`docker run -e SERVICE_ACCOUNT_JSON SERVICE_ACCOUNT_KEY --rm -p 8080:8080  --name af-run -v ${PWD}/app_home:/app -it af /bin/bash`

 ## Debugging airflow issues
 * From [this link](https://stackoverflow.com/a/49047832):